preons/docs/content/articles/making-preons.md

 ### Lesson 9 - Design first

 I saw a [video](https://www.youtube.com/watch?v=mNeXuCYiE0U&t=19s) where [James Clear](https://jamesclear.com/goals-systems) talked about two sets of photography students.
 One group had to come up with the perfect photo, one time.
 Another group had to take lots of photos and present their best one.
-The latter scored better apparently because applying their knowledge came from trail and error, learning what worked through practice versus theorizing what worked.
+The latter scored better apparently because applying their knowledge came from trial and error, learning what worked through practice versus theorizing what worked.
 That _is_ pragmatism.
 Practice over theory.

 My fear is, in our desire to follow best practice, we use tools that can hinder us at the wrong time.
 During the design phase, the learning phase, the prototyping phase, getting something to work is most important.
-Proving possibility is most important.
+Proving the possibility is most important.

-Now I've blitzed through the most basic if features, I have a choice:
+Now I've blitzed through the most basic of features, I have a choice:

 - to start firming up what I have with tests
 - try a different design